AMartins87/mythos/README.md

 ![Latest stories with placeholder image](media/images/latest_stories_section_no_image.JPG)

-Page with the full view of the story as an user
+Page with the full view of the story as a user

 ![Full story](media/images/story_page_user_view.JPG)